 - Do not paint over a layer that has a dry skin but is soft and wet underneath.

 - Oil paint can be thinned with only small amounts of solvent.

 - Do not add extra oil to your paint.

-- Use a good alkyd painting medium to thin paint and make glazes and veils.
+- A good alkyd painting medium can be used, sparingly, to thin paint and make glazes and veils.

 - Keep the underpainting light and bright (see # 17&18).

 - Do not apply the paint too thick.